Purfling: Description and history

 Purfling is a narrow decorative edge inlaid into the top plate and often the back plate of a stringed instrument.
 Purfling was originally made of laminated strips of wood, often contrasting in color as a visual accent.
 The earliest known example of purfling is on a violin made by Andrea Amati in 1564, now on display in the Ashmolean Museum at Oxford University.
 It consists of two outer strips of pearwood stained black and an inner strip of poplar.

 Eventually, nacre from shell, usually mother of pearl or abalone, and other hard inlay materials were incorporated to provide highly decorative effects.
 Elaborate inlay is found most often on fretted instruments.
 Laminates and composites made from nacreous shell and synthetic materials, described as "fake", "faux", or "shin paua", are sometimes used by luthiers.

 Today, plastic purfling is commonplace in mass-produced instruments.
-One common example of plastic purfling is a sandwich of three alternating strips in black and white, measuring about 1.25 × 2.00 mm.
+One common example of plastic purfling is a sandwich of three alternating strips of black and white, measuring about 1.25 × 2.00 mm.
 However, many distinctive variations are used.